alex-monro/isolate/README.md

 ## Why I built it

-As a music producer, I wanted a simple tool to split stems.
-No upsell, no sign-up wall, no paywall.
-Just drag, drop, wait a few minutes, boom.
-I wanted a personal, highest quality stem splitter for myself and friends that works better than the ones built into DAWs.
+As a music producer, I got tired of stem splitters that make you work for it: ads everywhere, sign-up walls, settings you shouldn't need to understand.
+So I built the easiest, most beginner-friendly stem splitter out there.
+No upsell, no sign-up wall, no paywall, no bloat.
+If you can drag a file, you can use isolate.
+One job, done at the highest quality.

 ## Tech stack

-- **Next.js 15** with the App Router and Route Handlers
+- **Next.js 16** with the App Router and Route Handlers
 - **TypeScript** for type safety across the stack
 - **Tailwind CSS** for styling
 - **Zod** for runtime validation on the server